-Even if you are reading this with not a lot of time left don’t worry, read through this list and print off the checklist and do what you can.
+Even if you are reading this with not a lot of time left don’t worry, read through this list and print off the checklist, and do what you can.
 Do a few power hours and try and knock it out quickly.
 And make a note in your planner or put a reminder in your digital calendar for around October 1st of next year to get your checklist out and get ready!

-Get Your Home Ready for the Holidays
+Preparing Your Home for Christmas

 - Clean out the fridge and freezer– You want to be sure to have room for all of your holiday cooking and baking.